 Location: Kudroli, Kodailbail, Mangaluru, Karnataka

-Opening hours: 6 am to 7 pm
+Timings: 6 am to 7 pm

 Location: Panambur, Mangalore, Karnataka

-4. Bejai Museum – The only museum of Mangalore
+4. Bejai Museum – The Only Museum Of Mangalore

 Location: Bejai, Mangaluru, Karnataka